ISTA-SPiDerS/sadl-racs/README.md

-This repository implements Sporades consensus protocol and a Mandator memory pool.
+This repository implements Racs consensus protocol and a SADL memory pool.

 Our protocol uses [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 It requires the ```protoc``` compiler with the ```go``` output plugin installed.